Twin-width and permutations: Twin-models

 \subsection{Properties of twin-models}

-In this section we establish two properties of twin-models.
-The first one is the equality of the minimum width of a twin-model with the twin-width of a structure; the second one is that twin-models of structures with bounded twin-width are degenerate.
+In this section, we establish two properties of twin-models.
+The first one is the equality of the minimum width of a twin-model with the twin-width of a structure; the second one is that twin-models of structures with bounded twin-width have degenerate Gaifman graphs.

-\begin{restatable}[\blah]{lemma}{Ltwwtm} Every twin-model has a ranking, and the twin-width of a $\Sigma$-structure $\mathbf A$ is the minimum width of a ranked twin-model of $\mathbf A$. \end{restatable}
+\begin{restatable}{lem}{Ltwwtm} Every twin-model has a ranking, and the twin-width of a $\Sigma$-structure $\mathbf A$ is the minimum width of a ranked twin-model of $\mathbf A$. \end{restatable} \begin{proof} We first prove the first part of the statement.